Ballandean, Queensland: Education

-Ballandean State School is a government primary (Prep-6) school for boys and girls at Bent's Road.
+Ballandean State School is a government primary (Prep–6) school for boys and girls at Bent's Road.
 In 2018, the school had an enrolment of 40 students with 5 teachers (4 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

 There are no secondary schools in Ballandean.
 The nearest government secondary school is Stanthorpe State High School in Stanthorpe to the north.

 Attractions

 The man-made Ballandean Pyramid was constructed by Ken Stubberfield as a way to dispose of excess granite on his farm and is an unusual sight in Queensland.

-The Balladean railway station is a well-known landmark on the New England Highway due to the big dinosaur in front of it, nicknamed the Fruitisforus (Fruit-is-for-us).
+The Ballandean railway station is a well-known landmark on the New England Highway due to the big dinosaur in front of it, nicknamed the Fruitisforus (Fruit-is-for-us).
 The dinosaur was originally constructed for a float in the 1998 Apple and Grape Festival.
 After the festival, the community placed it in front of the railway station to get passing traffic to stop and buy fruit for a community fundraiser.
 It proved so popular that it was reinforced with fibregrass and painted and made a permanent roadside feature.
 It is 6.7 m long and 2.1 m high.